info-arnav/ecommerce-dummy/README.md

   - else send {loggedIn: false, message:message}
   - the message if not registered should be "not registered"; and if pasword dont match then "wrong pass"

+- api/login

+  - Post Req
+  - the data i send is {email, password, confirmPassword, phone}
+  - check if password and confirmPassword match
+  - check if email is not already registered on the website
+  - if both these are true, then as a response send {loggedIn: true}
+  - else send {loggedIn: false, message:message}
+  - the message if already registered should be "already registered"; and if pasword dont match then "not matching"

+- api/create

+  - Post Req
+  - multer is needed
+  - limit for body-parser and multer should be 50mb
+  - if the user type is admin then proceed
+  - {description, title} is req.body
+  - image is in req.files

+- api/delete

+  - Post req
+  - the data i send is {id, name}
+  - name here is the email of the user
+  - if the user type is admin then proceed
+  - remove the item to cart, in whatever way u find good
+  - return me either {error:true} or {error:false}
+  - also write a message

 - api/products

   - Post req